panubo/docker-python/README.md

-# Python 2.7, 3.2, 3.3, 3.4 & 3.5
+# Python Base

 This container builds the latest [Python](http://python.org) versions from source.
+The base container is CentOS 7.

+## Status

+Stable.